neyssacadet/aws-saa-notes/VPC/Sizing_And_Structure.md

 Tiers are different types of infrastructure that run from within a VPC. thout any further information provided, some basic guidelines to structure a VPC would be:

-- Start with three subnets, but allow yourself a spare to grow into
+- Start with three subnets, but also allow yourself a spare to grow into
 - Start with three tiers, and again allow yourself a spare to grow into

+/20 is equal to the size of 16 /16.